ClimbingAl/CONCRETE/site_content/structure/overview.md

 This is a collection of inter-related material for many people with different needs.
 It is not really meant to be consumed linearly.
 Unfortunately this makes it one-size-fits-none.
 It is broadly organised into 3 high-level categories:

 -   Socio-technical material about the 'foundation', associated ways of working, and services.
 What is it? and How to use it?
--   The practical development path.
-How do we make and maintain this?
+-   The practical journey or development path.
+How do we go about making and maintaining this?
 -   Wider implications and viewpoints.
 How do we make the most our foundation?
 So-what?

 Basic search is provided.